Adolphe Perraud: Biography

 Having been superior-general of the Oratory from 1884, he resigned in 1901 in order not to sign the request for authorization of his congregation.
-He was created cardinal in petto, 16 Jan., 1893, the creation being published at the Consistory of 1895.
-At the conclave of 1903 he energetically opposed the movement of exclusion directed against Rampolla by Puczina, Archbishop of Cracow, in the name of the Austrian Government.
+He was created cardinal in petto on January 16, 1893, the creation being published at the Consistory of 1895.
+He attended the conclave of 1903 and energetically opposed the movement of exclusion directed against Rampolla by Puczina, Archbishop of Cracow, in the name of the Austrian Government.

 Perraud's works consist of the Études sur l'Irlande contemporaine (Paris, 1862); L'Oratoire de France au XVIIe siècle (1865); Paroles de l'heure présente (Words for the present time) (1872); Le Cardinal de Richelieu (1872); and a number of oratorical works.